 If you're looking for quality and features but budget is a concern, here are a few good bets that won't break the bank.

 For under $5,000, this is a top pick if you're watching your wallet.
-With its array of high tech features, therapeutic benefits, and durability, this competes well even among the luxury brands.
+With its array of high-tech features, therapeutic benefits, and durability, this competes well even among luxury brands.

 High-end models will all feature 3D roller technology, which most closely mimics human massage.
 The rollers work in multiple planes, so the massage doesn't just glide along your body, it penetrates deep into your soft tissue and muscles.

 The Infinity IT-8500 has 2D rollers instead, but you still get all the great features of the more expensive brands.
 Built-in sound system speakers, body scan, neck and head massage, foot rollers, and heat are all on par.